A simple but tasty recipe for vegan gnocchi with sage butter and roasted mushrooms. It's a dinner anyone would love!

 - Press each piece of the dough, cut side down, on the tines of a fork, while pressing with your thumb on the other side of the dough to make an indentation.
 Roll it off gently and place in a baking sheet.
 Repeat with the remaining dough.

 - To cook the gnocchi, let the water come to a rolling boil.
 Add the gnocchi, a few at a time, and stir gently.
 The gnocchi will let you know they are done by floating to the top.
 Scoop them out with a slotted spoon and set aside.

 Make the sage butter sauce

-- In a saucepan, heat the butter with the garlic and 1 tbsp sage.
+- In a saucepan, heat the butter with the garlic and 1 tablespoon sage.

 - When the butter melts, add the mushrooms, if using, and season with salt and ground black pepper.
 Saute the mushrooms until they begin releasing their juices, a couple of minutes.
 If not using mushrooms proceed directly to next step.

-- Add the gnocchi to the pot and cook, stirring frequently, until they begin to turn golden-brown.
+- Add the gnocchi to the pot with the remaining sage and cook, stirring frequently, until the gnocchi begin to turn golden-brown.
 You can let them brown as much or as little as you like.

 - Season with salt and ground black pepper as needed.

 - Serve hot or warm with vegan parmesan for sprinkling.

 Love this vegan gnocchi?
 Check out more easy vegan dinner recipes on Holy Cow Vegan!